-To have a genital health check-up
+Doing a genital check-up

 The doctor may also prescribe a screening test for sexually transmitted diseases and infections.

-Starting a contraceptive treatment
+Starting contraceptive treatment

 How does the first gynecological appointment work?

 The first appointment takes place in several stages.
 To prepare you as well as possible, we've outlined below the classic procedure for a gynaecological appointment!

 Dialogue and exchange with the practitionerIt generally begins with a discussion between the practitioner and the patient.
 This exchange is essential to establish a relationship of trust.
 The gynecologist will first perform what is known as theanamnesisIn other words, he or she will ask you a series of very general questions to establish your general state of health.
 The questions cover your medical history and that of your family.
 He will also ask you gynecological questions, about your menstrual cycle and how it works.

 This information is of course recorded confidentially and subject to medical secrecy.